gabricc/typescript-journey/01intro/TypeScriptBasics.md

 - Should be avoided when possible
 - Use `noImplicitAny` in tsconfig to prevent implicit `any`

+The `any` type essentially turns off TypeScript's type checking.
+In this example, `hero` can accept any return value from `getHero()` because it's implicitly typed as `any`.
+This is generally considered unsafe and should be avoided unless absolutely necessary.

 ## 3. Additional Important Types

 ### Null and Undefined